datacommonsorg/api-python/docs/source/index.rst

 - Send an issue request to the
   `Data Commons Issues Page <https://github.com/google/datacommons/issues>`_.
+  When creating the issue, choose the template labeled "Python API v1.0.0 Feedback"

 **DISCLAIMER** This is an experimental version of the Python Client API.
 The semantics and availability of this library is subject to change without